ThereforeGames/sd-webui-breadcrumbs/README.md

 3. Paste this repo's URL into the first field: `https://github.com/ThereforeGames/sd-webui-breadcrumbs`
 4. Click **Install**.

-## 📦 Features
+## 📝 Notes

-- [x] ⬆️ Top and ⬇️ Bottom buttons for quickly jumping to the top or bottom of the UI
-- [x] Buttons for scrolling to individual extension panels - it also opens the extension's accordion menu for you
-- [x] Tab-aware: the breadcrumb trail will update itself when you switch between txt2img and img2img

----

-👉 **Note:** This is a v0.0.1 release and there is certainly room for improvement.
+This is a v0.0.1 release and there is certainly room for improvement.
 Please feel free to open an issue if you have any suggestions.
 Thank you!

+- Compatible with webkit browsers (Brave, Chrome, probably Edge)
+- Compatible with WebUI dev branch
+- Likely incompatible with custom themes or forks that modify the WebUI's HTML structure
+- Likely incompatible with extensions that modify the Quicksettings HTML structure